Hazmat Training (DOT, IATA, IMDG)

 - The maximum civil penalty for each hazmat shipping violation is $81,993 per day.

-In addition to costly civil penalties, failure to comply with domestic and international hazmat shipping regulations can result in rejected shipments, carrier blacklisting, incidents in transit, property damage, and injury to employees or the public.
+In addition to costly civil penalties, failure to comply with domestic and international hazmat shipping and training regulations can result in rejected shipments, carrier blacklisting, incidents in transit, property damage, and injury to employees or the public.